thoughtspot/thoughtspot.github.io/pages/data_connect/reference/data_connect_connection_credentials.md

 - Password: Required.
 Enter the ODBC account password.
 - Data Source Name: Required.
 Enter the system DSN.
 - Schema: Enter the schema used for the source or target.
 - Code Page: Required.
 Choose the code page type from the dropdown menu.
-This is the code page of the database server or flat file defined in the connection.
+This is the code page of the database server.
 - odbcSubtype: Choose the odbcSubtype from the dropdown menu.
 This categorizes the type of the connection so that pushdown optimization support can be enabled.
 Default is Other.

 ## Oracle